leahmpring/githubportfolio/Database/BackToRootsOLAP/README.md

 <a name="ETL"></a>
 ## Extract, Transform, and Load the Data Mart
-Using Visual Studio and SSIS, I extracted data from the Back to Roots OLTP, made the needed transformations, and loaded it into the Back to Roots data mart.
+Using Visual Studio and SSIS, data is extracted from the Back to Roots OLTP, transformed, and loaded into the data mart.

 ![BackToRootsDMETL](https://user-images.githubusercontent.com/91146906/138397836-485fec03-a356-45c7-9377-3f0d16099afe.png)